Music Tuition & Ensembles

 To Book Lessons

 Payments are due by no later than the first lesson of the term, cheques made payable to the specific tutor (NOT to the College).
 Some tutors accept online payments and will provide you with their bank details on request.
+The current fees are £150 for a term of 30 minute lessons, or £100 for a term of 20 minute lessons.

 The College Orchestra rehearses during Wednesday lunchtimes.
 It is for instrumentalists who play a woodwind, brass or bowed string instrument.
 There are also a small number of pianists, guitars and percussionists used in some pieces.
 Arrangements of music in a range of styles, along with original compositions, are prepared for performance at the College’s main large concerts in December and May.
 The Orchestra also leads the music at the College’s Harvest and Christmas Festivals.
 We attend the Devon Schools Mix Festival and participate in the Devon Music Education Hub’s collaboration with the Bournemouth Symphony Orchestra.